alters-mit/magnebot/doc/api/magnebot.md

 **`self.get_initialization_commands()`**

-This function gets called exactly once per add-on.
-To re-initialize, set `self.initialized = False`.
+This function gets called exactly once per add-on by the controller; don't call this function yourself!

 _Returns:_  A list of commands that will initialize this add-on.